Initiatives for Climate Change

 Toward reductions in greenhouse gas (GHG) emissions

-Following the installation of solar panels on the warehouse rooftop at the Gunma Plant in 2021, additional panels were installed on the main plant building rooftop in 2024.
-As a result, in 2024, 5.4% of the total electricity used by our entire Group was covered by solar energy, leading to a reduction of 122 tons of GHG emissions.
+Following the installation of solar panels on the Gunma Plant’s warehouse rooftop in 2021, additional panels were installed on the main Gunma Plant building in 2024 and the Chiyoda Plant in 2026.
+As a result, in 2025, 6.0% of the total electricity used by our entire Group was covered by solar energy, leading to a reduction of 295 tons of GHG emissions.

 Separately, in 2023, by installing a new steam reformer that delivers the steam generated by the boiler to the point of use, we had the effect of reducing greenhouse gas emissions by approximately 1%.